o3de/o3de.org/content/docs/userguide/ui/animation/recording.md

 ---
-description: ' Use &ALY;''s Animation Editor to record a new animation after you have created a new sequence. '
+description: ' Use Lumberyard''s Animation Editor to record a new animation after you have created a new sequence. '
 title: Recording Animation Data
 ---